hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 Numbers appear along the top row as they do on standard keyboards.
-On the right side the navigation keys are arranged on the traditional Vim navigation keys (hjkl in QWERTY keyboards) with the home, page down, page up and end keys below them.
-The delete and insert keys appear on the far right.
+On the right side the navigation keys are arranged on the traditional Vim navigation keys (`hjkl` in QWERTY keyboards) with the `home`, `page down`, `page up` and `end` keys below them.
+The `delete` and insert keys are on the far right.

-On the left there is a caps lock key and the bottom left key goes to layer three.
+On the left there is a `caps lock` key and the bottom left key goes to layer three.
 Media keys take up most of the rest of the left hand side.
-The final keys on the inside of the left side are Vim shortcuts: capital-V to enter visual mode and colon to enter cmdline mode.
+The final keys on the inside of the left side are Vim shortcuts: `capital-V` to enter visual mode and `colon` to enter cmdline mode.

 ## Layer three: Utility